ELIXIR-Belgium/BioContainers_for_training/Galaxy/README.md

-# Creating a new galaxy tutorial
+# Creating a new galaxy training container

 For an in depth view on the specific steps in the creation of a new tutorial please visit: